-The course is designed which largely involves collecting data from different sources, manage it in a way that it becomes available to be consumed by analysts and finally deliver data products useful to the organization business. the process of converting large amounts of unstructured raw data, retrieved from different sources to a data product useful for organizations forms the core of Big Data Analytics.
+The course is designed which largely involves collecting data from different sources, manage it in a way that it becomes available to be consumed by analysts and finally deliver data products useful to the Organization business.
+The process of converting large amounts of unstructured raw data, retrieved from different sources to a data product useful for Organization s forms the core of Big data Analytics.

-- 1. To introduce an in depth Understanding of all the concepts related to Big Data and itsuses - 2.
-To provide an insight on the underlying technologies to h and le Big Data and the Ecosystem of Hadoop. - 3.
-To explore the layers of Big Data Stack and YARN Functionality. - 4.
-To Understand the Architecture, benefits and Properties of Hive and Pig. - 5.
+- 1. To Introduce an in depth understanding of all the concepts relate d to Big data and its uses - 2.
+To provide an insight on the underlying technologies to handle Big data and the Ecosystem of Hadoop. - 3.
+To explore the layers of Big data Stack and YARN Functionality. - 4.
+To Understand the Architecture, benefits and properties of Hive and Pig. - 5.
 To provide learners with a deep and systematic knowledge on Spark.

-Module I: Module Name: Getting an overview of number of hours (LTP) 6 0 6 BigData
+Module I: Module Name: Getting an overview of Big Number of hours (LTP) 6 0 6 data

-Big Data definition, History of Data Management, Structuring Big Data, Elements of Bigdata, Big Data Analytics.
+Big data definition, History of data Management, Structuring Big data, Elements of Big- data, Big data Analytics.

-Exploring use of Big Data in Business Context: Use of Big Data in Social Networking, Use of
+Exploring use of Big data in Business Context: Use of Big data in Social Networking, Use of

-Big Data in preventing Fraudulent Activities in Insurance Sector & in Retail Industry.
+Big data in preventing Fraudulent Activities in Insurance Sector & in Retail Industry.

 - 1. Learn various sources of data and forms of data generation.
 (L2) - 2.
-Understand the evolution and elements of Big Data.
+Understand the evolution and elements of Big data.
 (L2) - 3.
 Explore different opportunities available in the career path.
 (L3) - 4.
-Understand the role and importance of Big Data in various domains.
+Understand the role and importance of Big data in various domains.
 (L2)

-Module II: Handling Big Data
+Module II: Handling Big data

-Distributed and parallel computing for Big Data, Introducing Hadoop, Cloud computing and Big Data, In-memory Computing Technology for Big Data.
+Distributed and parallel computing for Big data, Introducing Hadoop, Cloud computing and Big data, In-memory Computing Technology for Big data.